 We offer three types of internships: the happy intern, the eager intern and the sweaty intern.

 The eager intern is about experience.
 You want to feel how it is, experience the day to day life on the farm.
 You want to hear about real life experiences and to participate in it.
 You understand that every hour you put into helping us is an hour we will put into helping you advance on your own path.
 We’d love to have you, because with you mankind advances.
 We will balance your input with our input.
 We will have to charge you 15 USD per day for your food and other costs we’d have to make though, but those expenses you would normally have anyway.
-Normal stay for eager interns is one month, if you like to stay longer, we will tell you after about three weeks if that’s OK with us.
+Normal stay for eager interns is between two weeks and one month, if you like to stay longer, we will tell you after about three weeks if that’s OK with us.

 The sweaty intern doesn’t care for longer working hours.
 You want to advance yourself because right now you don’t have a lot of options.
 Getting the travel expenses paid is about all you can do, so you offer us to work for your food and whatever else you will need during your stay.
 We’d love to have you too and we will do all we can to advance your knowledge and experience.
 We will ask you to work with us during your stay, but don’t worry we won’t ask you to do more than you can handle although we will fill your days.
 Yes, we will also have conversations about society, about the system and culture, about life, about permaculture, about anything.
 We will explain what we do and why, we will think with you about your future options.
 If we like how things go we might invite you to stay longer than one month.

 A few final remarks.
 First is that we keep animals for meat.
 That is an important part of our farm and it does involve slaughter of chickens and sometimes a pig.
 For vegans, vegetarians and animal rights activists this might be too difficult to deal with.
 We’ve thought about these things for a long time and we feel that for us it’s an inevitable part of having a farm.
 We’re not interested in discussing this with anyone with strongly opposing views, because it only leads to frustration for both parties.
-So all vegans, vegetarians and animal rights activists, we love you and respect your reasons for your views, but we feel we’re not the right farm for you to come to.
+So all vegans, vegetarians and animal rights activists, we love you and respect your reasons for your views, but we feel we’re probably not the right farm for you to come to.

 Second is that we live in the Colombian countryside, that means we have a simple life.
 We have electrical power, but it fails regularly and sometimes it takes days before disruptions in service are restored.
 We have mobile internet, but especially during holidays there are many tourists in the area and the lines get clogged so we cannot get any data during these days.
 Our water is rainwater, hot water is solar, so in the night and during cloudy / rainy days we have only cold water.
 There is no cable TV.
 Living here is a bit like camping.